 Glen Oaks Community College Foundation is a 501(c)(3) charitable organization.
 Its mission is to raise funds for Glen Oaks Community College and to provide scholarships for students to attend GOCC.
 Your contribution helps the Foundation to fulfill its mission and educate future generations.
 Contributions to GOCC Foundation are tax deductible to both individuals and businesses.
 There are numerous ways to make a contribution to GOCC Foundation, the tax benefits of which are discussed below.

-- Individuals may receive both a federal and a Michigan deduction for their donation.
+- Individuals may receive a Federal deduction for their donation.

 - Individuals must itemize in order to receive a federal tax benefit.
 The benefit will be equal to the donation multiplied by the taxpayer's federal marginal rate.

 - Contributions of $250 or more must be substantiated by a contemporaneously written acknowledgement from the Foundation.
 The taxpayer may not rely solely on their canceled check.

 Note: 2011 IS THE FINAL YEAR FOR CHARITABLE TAX CREDITS